stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.settings/odsofieldmapdata/set_column/_index.md

 title: Aspose::Words::Settings::OdsoFieldMapData::set_Column method
 linktitle: set_Column
 second_title: Aspose.Words for C++ API Reference
-description: Aspose::Words::Settings::OdsoFieldMapData::set_Column method.
+description: 'Aspose::Words::Settings::OdsoFieldMapData::set_Column method.
 Specifies the zero-based index of the column within an external data source which shall be mapped to the local name of a specific MERGEFIELD field.
-The default value is 0 in C++.
+The default value is 0 in C++.'
 type: docs
 weight: 700
 url: /cpp/aspose.words.settings/odsofieldmapdata/set_column/